codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 .. literalinclude:: model/027.php

-If you'd rather organize your rules and error messages within the Validation configuration file, you can do that and simply set `$validationRules`_ to the name of the validation rule group you created:
+If you'd rather organize your rules and error messages within the :ref:`Validation Config File <saving-validation-rules-to-config-file>`, you can do that and simply set `$validationRules`_ to the name of the validation rule group you created:

 .. literalinclude:: model/034.php